alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 ### Investigating problems

-#### Find hosts in an elasticsearch cluster
+#### Find hosts in an Elasticsearch cluster

-We use different elasticsearch clusters for different applications.
+We use different Elasticsearch clusters for different applications.
 For example the `rummager-elasticsearch` cluster powers the GOV.UK search API.

 You can find hostnames by running: